ditto-lab/ditto-book/src/multidimensional-clones.md

 ```

 ## Underlying NFT Trade
-If an underlying NFT owner decides to sell the NFT via Ditto, they just have to transfer it `DittoMachine` contract, and it'll transfer the NFT to the clone owner at the front of the queue, and the subsidy amount plus clone's worth is transferred to the seller.
-It also burns the clone and moves the head of the queue to next clone.
+If an underlying NFT owner decides to sell the NFT via Ditto, they just have to transfer it `DittoMachine` contract.
+This triggers a trade where the NFT to the clone owner at the front of the queue, and the subsidy amount plus clone's worth is transferred to the seller.
+It also burns the clone and moves the head of the queue to the next clone.